yulin1117/humob2024/README.md

 ## weekday_prediction.ipynb

-This notebook generates a 7x24 matrix to visualize user movement patterns during weekdays, showing the most frequent locations visited.
+This script predicts user commuting patterns by identifying home and work locations, filling missing location data for specific time periods.

 ## weekend_prediction.ipynb

-This notebook predicts weekend movement patterns by identifying frequently visited locations in the morning, afternoon, and evening.
-It interpolates missing data for analysis.
+For regular individuals, we predict their locations by identifying commuting patterns and filling in the most frequent locations for morning, afternoon, and evening.
+For irregular individuals, we use an “activity circle” strategy to predict locations based on nearby frequent and close locations within 30 grids of their home.